Mamie/SupportVectorMachines/README.md

 ##### dataset3Params.m
 This method returns optimal C and sigma parameters to use for Dataset 3.
 The optimal learning parameter pair is found by iterating through all possible combinations of candidate values of C and sigma and minimizing the prediction error, which is given by svmPrediction function.

+> ex6 spam.m - Octave script for the second half of the exercise
+> spamTrain.mat - Spam training set